TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

   from `start_datetime.date()` to `end_datetime.date()` (inclusive), the date must not fall within a `ClosedPeriod`.
 A slot may span multiple days as long as none of those days is closed.
+- **Member bookings** must be aligned with the computed slots in E: each slot in the request must match exactly an element of E' (same start, same duration).
+  The server verifies this explicitly — it cannot trust the HTTP POST (see §3.2.4).
-- Bookings are not required to be aligned with computed slots.
-A booking may have an arbitrary start time and duration (e.g. a volunteer creates a booking starting at 10:12 for 12 minutes, while the template defines slots at 10:00 for 60 minutes).
+- **Volunteer bookings** (created via the admin panel) are not required to be aligned with computed slots.
+A volunteer may choose an arbitrary start time and duration (e.g. 10:12 for 12 minutes while the opening defines 60-minute slots starting at 10:00).
+The E validity rule does not apply, but the booking still decreases `remaining_capacity` for any overlapping slot.
-- A booking decreases `remaining_capacity` by 1 for every computed slot it overlaps, even partially.
-A computed slot is considered overlapped if the booking's time window intersects with the slot's time window.
+- Any booking (member or volunteer) decreases `remaining_capacity` by 1 for every computed slot it overlaps, even partially.
+Two intervals overlap when their intersection is not empty (see §3.2.3).
 - A computed slot is considered unavailable when its `remaining_capacity = 0`,
   i.e. all units are covered by at least one overlapping booking in status `new`, `validated`, or `confirmed`.